chordify/tapcorrect/README.md

 In the `csv` subfolder, you find one folder per item.
 Each folder then contains four csv-files:

 * `00-meta.csv` conatining information about artist, title, track duration, and YouTube links.
-* `01-original_taps.csv` containing a list of taps as created by the human annotator.
+* `01-original_taps.csv` containing a list of taps as created by the human annotator using Sonic Visualizer (https://www.sonicvisualiser.org/).
 Taps are given in the form `timestamp,"beat_count"`.
 * `02-automatically_corrected_taps.csv` containing a list of taps automatically corrected by our proposed correction procedure.
 * `03-fully_corrected_taps.csv` containing a list of manually corrected taps.